nooccarr/goodbuy-automart/readme.md

 * [MySQL](https://www.mysql.com)
 * [Heroku](https://www.heroku.com)

-## Search Cars
+## Search and Favorites Page
-The search cars section is consisting of the map component to the left, and the search component on the right.
-The map part displays the location of used cars available as markers.
-The search part allows the user to search and sort cars by options.
-The details component under the search portion allows the user to see selected car details.
+The Home page is consisting of the navigation component on the top, the map component to the left, and the search component to the right.
+The navigation section has the option to choose from the Home and Favorites page.
+The map section displays the location of used cars available as markers.
+The search section allows the user to search and sort cars by options.
+The details component under the search portion provides selected car details and a button to add to the Favorites page.
+The user has the ability to view and remove cars saved on the Favorites page.

 ![GoodBuy AutoMart Page Demo](readme_assets/main.gif)